 - Page Settings: Create a page; Add a title and path; Display format: Table

 - Add fields and filters:

 Add filters shown below:

 If you want your users to be able to filter any fields, set those to exposed.
 It’s a good idea to include a reset button under advanced > Exposed form style > Settings.

 Adjust anything else as desired on the page view.
-Depending on your theme, you may have to edit the CSS in your theme to keep the exposed forms on same line and add a margin.
+Depending on your theme, you may have to edit the CSS in your theme to keep the exposed forms on the same line and add a margin.

 Your final page should look similar to the example below.
-My example has a couple extra fields.
+My example has a couple of extra fields.